lsteiner9/ScaleScroller/docs/index.md

 	* Audio played through MediaPlayer enhances the game with music and sound effects.
 For example, when an incorrect coin is picked up, a sound effect is part of the indication of the mistake.
 A different sound effect indicates a correct answer.
 A soundtrack for the game is a stretch goal, but if implemented, will also be played through MediaPlayer.

 	* Audio is not critical to the functionality of the app, and can be turned off if desired.
-There will be visual indications of correct/incorrect coins as well.
+For example, there will be visual indications of correct/incorrect coins as well as sound, so those sound effects are not critical.

 * Google Sign-in

 	* Click for [documentation.](https://developers.google.com/identity/sign-in/android/start-integrating)

 	* Sign-in will let the user associate their data with a username and account.
-This will allow multiple users to use the app on the same device.
+This will allow multiple players to use the app on the same device.

 	* Sign-in should not be required to play the game or to save local data.
-However, depending on implementation, sign-in may end up being required for all users in order to keep the representation of user data consistent.
+However, depending on implementation, sign-in may end up being required for all users in order to keep consistent representation of user data.